Erdragh/tedditor/README.md

 ## Can I use it?
 No,
+it is broken and:
 The current version is just a mix and match of examples from https://docs.gtk.org/gtk4/getting_started.html.
 This is currently just [this application here](https://gitlab.gnome.org/GNOME/gtk/-/tree/master/examples/application3 "the GTK4 example application 3").
 What I changed is that I put my own text into it, made the font monospaced, put a margin around the text for easier viewing and updated the application id to `com.github.erdragh.tedditor`, to better reflect that this will be my application.
 **It also cannot yet be installed.**

+### **IT IS ALSO BROKEN RIGHT NOW**
+As I have no idea how to use meson and afaik it is required for the gsettings schemas to work.

 ## Future plans
 In the future this will be a basic text editor.
 It will be able to open text files, modify them and save them.
 I will also make an icon that will be a teddybear that writes on something.